-Co-Director of Media Effects Research Laboratory / Distinguished Professor, Media Studies
+Distinguished Professor / Co-Director of Media Effects Research Laboratory, Media Studies

 Mary Beth Oliver specializes in media and psychology, focusing on both the psychological effects of media and on viewers' attraction to or enjoyment of media content.
-Her research includes studies pertaining emotional and cognitive responses to media entertainment, media violence (including horror and suspenseful films), reality-based television programs, gender and media, and media portrayals of racial groups and the effects of such portrayals on viewers' racial attitudes.
+Her work focuses on media and social cognition, and on media and emotion.
+Her research interests include media entertainment, media and stereotyping, and positive media psychology.

 - Emotional And Cognitive Effects Of Media